 The Parachuter Business Transformation Office Model

-The Parachuter Business Transformation Office is a vertical operating model providing autonomy to leaders and experts looking to transform their organization (shown in the example below).
+The Parachuter Business Transformation Office is a vertical operating model providing autonomy to leaders and experts looking to transform their organization (shown in Figure 1).
 Some of the corporations and leaders we interviewed indicated their BTO followed this structure.
 They found it had independence and was capable of successfully executing standalone transformation projects.

 However, because transformation leaders and experts were not embedded in the business units, they were often seen as parachute jumpers.
 When the BTO was engaged, transformation experts would parachute into a Business Unit (BU) to inspire, storm, norm, and provide leadership to achieve an end-to-end solution.
 As projects ended, transformation experts were either re-engaged or dismissed based on the project’s success.